voltrue2/node-datetime/README.md

-    "step": 1, // at every interval, the value increments/decrements by "step" "type": "inc", // either "inc" for incrementing type of "dec" for decrementing type "init": 10 // initial value to start with
+    "step": 1, // at every interval, the value increments/decrements by "step" "type": "inc", // either "inc" for incrementing type of "dec" for decrementing type "init": 10 // initial value to start with "lastUpdate": null // an optional time stamp to control the last update state }
-}
 ```